-Our sound score immerses our audiences in the “devastating and fated impact,” as Rick describes, of political corruption and Hamlet’s journey paralleled with our own ambiguous future.
-Throughout the play, we experience the colors of damaging, almost overwhelming, emotions.
+Our sound score immerses our audiences in the “devastating and fated impact,” as our director describes, of political corruption and Hamlet’s journey paralleled with our own ambiguous future.
+Throughout the production, we experience the colors of damaging, almost overwhelming, emotions.
 The compelling, yet paralyzing, call of revenge is emphasized in Hamlet’s inability to immediately kill Claudius.
-This determination and obsession of vengeance are equally consuming like the volatile anger within Hamlet towards Claudius and Gertrude.
+This determination and obsession of vengeance are equally consuming, like the volatile anger within Hamlet towards Claudius and Gertrude.

 Hamlet struggles to connect his intentions to action in moments of existential despair and hopelessness.
-Simultaneously...we wonder what hope can we have about our own future.
-Our audience also experiences another kind of hopelessness in unrequited love.
+Simultaneously, we wonder what hope we can have about our own future.
+Our audience also experiences another form of hopelessness in unrequited love.
 The melodies of Ophelia’s songs lament her failure to earn Hamlet’s affection.
 Consequently, we see Hamlet in ourselves as we regret his actions not only against Ophelia, but against his own mother and Polonius as well.

-Obsessed with vengeance, Hamlet’s persistence divides himself from everyone.
+Hamlet is obsessed with vengeance, and his persistence alienates himself from everyone.
 Our audience experiences Hamlet’s drive towards revenge through events happening faster than we can process.
-Everything is spinning out of control and there’s nothing we or Hamlet can do about it.
-This reflects our own lives as we struggle to find answers and act upon them.
-To reinforce the urgency of the action, our scene changes launches us from one scene to the next.
-But we charge towards an uncertain fate: a future without resolution, just like the uncertain future of Denmark at the end of the play.
-We leave our audience thinking about their own fears of our country sliding towards dystopia.
+Everything is spinning out of control and there’s nothing we, or Hamlet, can do about it.
+This reflects our lives as we struggle to find our own answers and thus act upon them.
+Reinforcing the urgency of the action, our scene changes launch us from one moment to the next.
+But we charge towards an uncertain fate: a future without resolution - just like the uncertain future Denmark faces at the end of the play.
+We leave our audience thinking about their fears of our own country irrevocably sliding towards dystopia.

-Our sound score explores the flawed nature of humanity reflected in a mirror of Hamlet’s internal battle to confront corruption.
+Our sound score explores the flawed nature of humanity reflected in a mirror of Hamlet’s internal stuggle to confront corruption.
 More and more, we ponder our frightening and obscured reality that Hamlet exposes.